F-Zero GX: Development

-After Sega transitioned from first to third-party development in 2001, they and Nintendo developed a close relationship.
-Toshihiro Nagoshi, president of Sega subsidiary Amusement Vision, developed Super Monkey Ball for the GameCube, which opened up the opportunity for a collaboration between the two companies.
-Nintendo announced on February 18, 2002, that an arcade system board under the name of "Triforce" was being developed in conjunction between Nintendo, Namco, and Sega.
-The idea for the arcade board originated after discussions between Sega and Namco about the capabilities and cost effectiveness of the GameCube architecture to make arcade games.
-Sega, having helped to develop Nintendo's Triforce arcade system, wanted to support it with software that would "stand out and draw attention to Nintendo's platform."
-Nagoshi was suggested to develop a driving game and agreed under the stipulation he could come up with something unique—which was working on the next installment in Nintendo's F-Zero series.
-Nagoshi contemplated declining the project due to the combined pressure of making a great impression on Nintendo and creating the next installment of an esteemed franchise, but his curiosity about what he and his team could create overcame his hesitation.
+After Sega transitioned from first to third-party development in 2001, they developed a close relationship with Nintendo, its former competitor in the console wars.
+Toshihiro Nagoshi, president of Sega subsidiary Amusement Vision, developed Super Monkey Ball for the GameCube, which created the opportunity for a collaboration.
+On February 18, 2002, Nintendo announced the "Triforce" arcade board, developed by Nintendo, Namco, and Sega.
+The idea originated after discussions between Sega and Namco about the capabilities and cost effectiveness of the GameCube architecture to make arcade games.
+Sega wanted to support it with software that would "stand out and draw attention to Nintendo's platform".
+Nagoshi agreed to create a driving game and agreed under the stipulation he could come up with something unique—which was working on the next installment in Nintendo's F-Zero series.
+Nagoshi contemplated declining due to the pressure of impressing Nintendo and creating the next installment of an esteemed franchise, but his curiosity about what he and his team could create overcame his hesitation.

 "With Nintendo, it comes to a question of letting some other companies work on our franchises.
 We focus more on specific relationships with talented producers; we look for people who will care, spend a lot of time and energy, on a specific franchise.
 We also want to allow these producers to work on franchises that they are interested in working on."

-— — Shigeru Miyamoto, Nintendo EAD General Manager, The Nintendo/Sega Press Conference on July 7, 2003.
+— — Shigeru Miyamoto, Nintendo EAD General Manager, July 7, 2003.

-In March 2002, an announcement from Sega and Nintendo revealed that Amusement Vision and Nintendo would collaborate to release F-Zero games for the Triforce arcade board and the GameCube.
-F-Zero GX and AX was the first significant software collaboration between Nintendo and Sega, and the announcement that Nintendo had handled development of one of its franchises to former competitor Sega came as a surprise to some critics.
-Nagoshi claimed that 1991's F-Zero "actually taught me what a game should be" and that it served as an influence for him to create Daytona USA and other racing games.
-F-Zero producer Shigeru Miyamoto stated that Nintendo "gained a lot of fans among current game developers, including famous producers like Mr. Nagoshi who grew up playing Nintendo games and are big fans of some of our titles." and thought the collaboration resulted in a "true evolution of the F-Zero series", enhancing the simulation of racing at high speeds and expanding the "F-Zero world on a grand scale."
+In March 2002, Sega and Nintendo announced they would collaborate to release F-Zero games for Triforce and GameCube.
+F-Zero GX and AX was the first significant software collaboration between Nintendo and Sega, and the announcement that Nintendo had handled development of one of its franchises to Sega surprised some critics.
+Nagoshi said the original F-Zero (1990) had "taught me what a game should be" and had influenced racing games he had created, such as Daytona USA (1994).
+The Nintendo producer Shigeru Miyamoto said Nintendo had many fans among the current generation of game developers, including Nagoshii.
+He felt the collaboration resulted in a "true evolution" of F-Zero, enhancing the simulation of racing at high speeds and expanding the F-Zero world.